 Use Built-In Storage Whenever Possible

 Make the most of a small space with multi-functional furniture.
 Finding smart ways to maximize storage is one of our essential small master bedroom ideas.
-If your small room comes with a smaller-than-you’d-like closet, try out a bed with built-in drawers.
+If your small room comes with a smaller-than-you’d-like closet, try out a storage bed.

 Use Minimalist Decor Throughout the Room

 We all love home accent pieces, but in smaller master bedroom designs, it’s important to take a step back and choose your favorites wisely.
 Think of using minimalist decor and ask yourself, “Which pieces really embody my style and bedroom design?”
-There’s plenty of design tips and ideas for your small bedroom.
+There’s plenty of small bedroom design tips.
 When all else fails, a simple plant decoration is a way to keep the vibe fresh.

 Turn Your Bed into a Focal Point